thoaingan/microsoft-aks-days-redapt-public/day_2/06_azure_devops/02_automation_pipelines/03_build_and_deploy_our_app.md

 Following the instructions on any prompts that occur for single-sign on services, you should land on a page with the title `Review your pipeline YAML`.

-*Note: The following is what would generate for the first time, if there was no azure-pipeline.yaml defined.
-For our application, we needed to additionally define buildContextPath variable and buildContext in the task at this step.*
+*Note: The default yaml that generates for your own applications would not include all of the steps here.*

 ```
 # Docker